tchasinga/hi-front-end-react/README.md

 ## 📖 React App <a name="about-project"></a>

 **React App** is the user-facing component of the application.
-It integrates with the Rails API, making asynchronous calls to fetch and display random greetings to users..
+It integrates with the Rails API, making asynchronous calls to fetch and display random greetings to users..<br>**Here is the [link](https://github.com/meryemsanem/hello-rails-back-end/tree/46e26f1222c1d8a4d580b0c31aa346626695853a) for the backend.**

 ## 🛠 Built With <a name="built-with"></a>